 Then highlight (click on) the GBI folder you just created in the last step.
 Hit “Add Files” and add the contents of the GBI subdirectory.
 If you didn’t download any extras, there might not be anything to add.

 4) Label the disc.
 You can put anything.

 5) Select the folder the file will output to.
 The default is the C:\, however I do not recommend trying this: Most Windows 10 installs block any files from being saved to the root of the C:\ drive.
 I suggest just saving it to the desktop.

 6) Hit “MAKE ISO!” and prepare to wait a LONG time!
 I have a pretty fast computer and it took almost twenty minutes to create.

 – After the ISO is created, you’ll get a completed message:

 – Use your favorite burning software to burn it to a disc.
 I use ImgBurn and always set it to the slowest burning speed.

 – That’s it!
 You should now have a disc that boots to Swiss, but also contains the GBI software.

-I’ll update this section soon with pictures and videos of the GBI in action.
-For now, here’s a few quick screenshots FireBrandX sent me of the LL version running through his profiles on the XRGB Mini upscaler.
+I’ll update this section soon with pictures and videos of the GBi in action.
+For now, here’s a few quick screenshots FireBrandX sent me running through his profiles on the XRGB Mini upscaler.

-Overall, this software is amazing and absolutely my favorite way to play GB/GBC/GBA games.
+Overall, this software is amazing and absolutely my favorite way to play GB/GBC/GBA games on an RGB monitor.
 I hope this page made all the boot methods clear enough and that everyone who wants to play portable games on a big screen gives it a try!